 Teams are required to maintain all game records.
 All final scores are to be entered into TeamSnap at the conclusion of each game.
-At the 14U and 18U level all teams must complete a Credential Verification Sheet for all in state regular season play to be submitted to the OSHA Tournament Director.
-The white copy of your game sheet OR a clear, easily readable photo of the game sheet is to be submitted to the LAHA President after each game so that game details may be tracked, i.e. which players were in attendance, penalties, points, etc.
+At the 12U, 14U, and 18U level, all teams must complete a Credential Verification Sheet for all in state, regular season play to be submitted to the OSHA Tournament Director.
+The white copy of your game sheet OR a clear, easily readable photo of the game sheet is to be submitted to the LAHA President after each game so that game details may be tracked, e.g., players in attendance, penalties, points.